mentat51/pygame-ce-cookbook/README.md

 # Various Recipe for pygame-ce

-A collection of recipes for &nbsp; [pygame-ce](https://github.com/pygame-community/pygame-ce) &nbsp; (can work with pygame too) collected from various sites or programmed by me.
+A collection of recipes for [pygame-ce](https://github.com/pygame-community/pygame-ce) (can work with pygame too) collected from various sites or programmed by me.

 All recipes have been tested with **pygame-ce 2.5.2** and **python 3.13.1**.